coding-in-the-wild/just-login-core/README.md

 		console.log(object.contactAddress)
 	})

-(Suggestion: use the official [Just-Login-Emailer](https://github.com/coding-in-the-wild/just-login-emailer) or my (more updated?) fork of the [Just-Login-Emailer](https://github.com/ArtskydJ/just-login-emailer) for this.)
+(Suggestion: use the official [Just-Login-Emailer](https://github.com/coding-in-the-wild/just-login-emailer) or my (more updated?) fork of the [Just-Login-Emailer](https://github.com/ArtskydJ/just-login-emailer) for catching this event.)